eliasecchig/temp-streamlit-deployment/README.md

-# 🚀 E2E Gen AI App Starter kit! 🚀
+# 🚀 End-to-End Gen AI App Starter Pack 🚀

 > **From Prototype to Production in Minutes.**